Fast Bayesian Functional Principal Components Analysis: Data analysis: The DASH4D CGM Study

-We consider the $\widehat{\phi}_2(t)$ and $\widehat{\phi}_3(t)$ together, as they explain a small proportion of the observed variability.
-The second FPCs, $\widehat{\phi}_2(t)$, generally have an $S$ pattern, such that larger scores correspond to lower glucose in the pre-prandial hour, increase over the hour post-meal, and a larger response two to four hours after eating.
-The third FPCs, $\widehat{\phi}_3(t)$, are negative during the hour before the meal, increase quickly to a peak positive value about $50$ to $70$ minutes after food intake, and decrease relatively quickly back to negative values about $150-200$ minutes after the meal.
-Higher scores on $\widehat{\phi}_3(t)$ correspond to below-average glucose before the meal and rapid glucose uptake after the meal.
-The sample-to-sample variability of both the $\phi_2(t)$ and $\phi_3(t)$ estimators is higher than that of $\phi_1(t)$, which is likely due to the smaller signal; for further discussion, see \cite{fisher2014}.
+Posterior eigenfunction estimates $\widehat{\phi}_k(t)$ are qualitatively similar across diets in Figure~\ref{fig:EF_SL}.
+The primary modes of variability $\widehat{\phi}_1(t)$ are nearly constant with a small curvature.
+Higher scores on these components correspond to higher CGM responses over the entire mealtime period.
+The sample-to-sample variability in the shape of $\phi_1(t)$ is low.
+Moreover, $\phi_1(t)$ explains $70$ to $85$\% of the observed variability.
+This quantifies the importance of the mean postprandial glucose level \citep{garber_postprandial_2012}.
+The second FPCs, $\widehat{\phi}_2(t)$, generally exhibit an $S$ pattern.
+Therefore, individuals with a higher positive score on $\widehat{\phi}_2(t)$ have lower glucose in the pre-prandial and immediate postprandial period with a larger response one to four hours after eating.
+The third FPCs, $\widehat{\phi}_3(t)$, are negative during the hour before the meal, increase to a peak positive value about $50$ to $70$ minutes after food intake, and decrease back to negative values about $150-200$ minutes after the meal.
+Therefore, individuals with higher scores on $\widehat{\phi}_3(t)$ tend to have a to lower glucose before the meal and a rapid glucose increase after the meal.
+Sample-to-sample variability of both the $\phi_2(t)$ and $\phi_3(t)$ is higher than that of $\phi_1(t)$, likely due to the smaller signal.

-The variability of the glucose response in the DASH/lower sodium diet is much lower than for all other three diets; note in Figure~\ref{fig:EV_SL} that $\widehat{\lambda}_1(t)$ is $3$ to $4$ times smaller for this diet compared with all others.
-This diet is of primary interest to the DASH4D study, and appears to be associated with lower inter-participant variability in mean glucose level.
-This finding requires validation, but could indicate a more stable glycemic response for individuals on this diet.
+The variability of glucose response in the DASH4D/lower sodium diet is much lower than for the other three diets.
+Figure~\ref{fig:EV_SL} indicates that $\widehat{\lambda}_1(t)$ is $\approx3$ times smaller for this diet compared to the others.
+This diet, a primary interest of the DASH4D study, appears to be associated with a more stable glycemic response between participants.

-Fast BayesFPCA produced reasonable results, qualitatively consistent with standard FPCA, across all four diets.
-Each model took just over a minute to fit on a standard laptop using $4500$ warm-up samples and $500$ posterior samples.
+FAST produces reasonable results, qualitatively consistent with standard FPCA, across all four diets.
+Each model takes $10-40$ seconds (depending on the diet) to fit on a personal laptop using $2000$ iterations with the first $1000$ discarded as burn-in.
+We employ the routine from Section~\ref{subsec:practical} to assess convergence of the scores, $\xi_{ik}$, and sampled points along the domain for each FPC, $\phi_k(t_m)$.
+Final Gelman-Rubin statistics were $< 1.05$.
+Despite differences in number of meals per participant, results were similar when fitting FPCA to randomly sampled meals; see Supplement Section~\ref{supp:Random_FPCA_Data}.

-Note that the mean CGM curves are derived from differing numbers of curves for each participant, potentially causing different sampling variability.
-We can instead randomly select single curves from each participant (completed in Supplement Section~\ref{supp:Random_FPCA_Data} with qualitatively similar results).
-To both appropriately model all sources of variability within each diet and use all data, we turn to multilevel FPCA.